ijverr/bm/README.md

 The script also detects .onion links.
 When you want to open such a link, it gets copied to clipboard and a notfication is shown.

+## Planned features

+I might add detection of i2p links in the future, and maybe a second script for creating bookmarks so you don't have to create text files with links manually.
+Pull request are very much welcome :)